go-vikunja/vikunja/docs/content/doc/setup/openid-examples.md

 # OpenID example configurations

-On this page you will find examples about how to set up Vikunja with a third-party OpenID provider.
+On this page you will find examples about how to set up Vikunja with a third-party OAuth 2.0 provider using OpenID Connect.
 To add another example, please [edit this document](https://kolaente.dev/vikunja/vikunja/src/branch/main/docs/content/doc/setup/openid-examples.md) and send a PR.

 {{< table_of_contents >}}